Economics, Incentives,

 Incentives

-Federal tax credit for EVs
+Federal tax credits for EVs and charging infrastructure

 EV Rates